 What has a previous study say about this issue?

 Swedish researchers published a study that concluded that fluoroquinolone use increased the risk of an aortic aneurysm or dissection.
 They looked at connections between fluoroquinolone and aortic problems within the Swedish population.
 In addition, they compared amoxicillin use to fluoroquinolone use within a 60-day period.
 They gathered data from four different sources over a seven-year span.
 The first source was the National Prescribed Drug Register.
 This register records all prescriptions filled at all Swedish pharmacies.
 The second source was the National Patient Register.
 This register records hospital admissions, outpatient, and emergency department visits in Sweden.
 The third source was Statistics Sweden, which keeps track of demographics.
 The fourth source was the Swedish Cause of Death Register.
-This register keeps track of causes of death in Sweden and death certificates.
+This register keeps track of the causes of death in Sweden and death certificates.
 They concluded that fluoroquinolone use was associated with a 66% increased risk of an aortic aneurysm or dissection within a 60-day period.
 However, they noticed no increased risk of an aortic aneurysm or dissection after a 61 to 120-day period.

 Other health risks associated with fluoroquinolones